Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Abstract

 \section{Abstract}

 Dual encoder architectures like \textsc{Clip} models map two types of inputs into a shared embedding space and predict similarities between them.
-Despite their success, it is, however, not understood \textit{how} these models compare their two inputs.
-Common first-order feature-attribution methods can only provide limited insights into dual-encoders since their predictions depend on feature-interactions rather than on individual features.\\ In this paper, we first derive a second-order method enabling the attribution of predictions by any differentiable dual encoder onto feature-interactions between its inputs.
+Despite their wide application, it is, however, not understood \textit{how} these models compare their two inputs.
+Common first-order feature-attribution methods explain importances of individual features and can, thus, only provide limited insights into dual encoders, whose predictions depend on interactions between features.\\ In this paper, we first derive a second-order method enabling the attribution of predictions by any differentiable dual encoder onto feature-interactions between its inputs.
 Second, we apply our method to \textsc{Clip} models and show that they learn fine-grained correspondences between parts of captions and regions in images.
-They match objects across input modes also account for mismatches.
-This visual-linguistic grounding ability, however, varies heavily between object classes and exhibits pronounced out-of-domain effects.
-We can identify individual errors as well as systematic failure categories including object coverage, unusual scenes and correlated contexts.
+They match objects across input modes and also account for mismatches.
+This intrinsic visual-linguistic grounding ability, however, varies heavily between object classes, exhibits pronounced out-of-domain effects and we can identify individual errors as well as systematic failure categories.
+Code is publicly available: \url{https://github.com/lucasmllr/exCLIP}